 No. It is no longer a statutory requirement that virtual education teachers be employed by the school district providing the course.

 What is a virtual education program?

-Virtual education programs in Wyoming may only be delivered through a school district approved by the WDE to provide courses through distance delivery.
-School districts may opt to deliver virtual education courses part-time or full-time and they may elect to provide courses only to students in their district, a selection of districts or statewide.
+Virtual education programs in Wyoming may only be delivered through a school district approved by the WDE to provide virtual delivery courses.
+School districts may opt to deliver virtual education courses part-time or full-time and they may elect to provide courses only to students in their district, a selection of districts, or statewide.